 My goal is to build and maintain headless stable base to deploy various services (web, mail, samba, …).
 The images are compiled from scratch and sometimes patched if necessary.
 Images are suitable for any microSD card larger than 1G and can be installed to NAND or SATA.
 First boot takes longer time (around 2m) than usual (25s).
 It regenerates SSH keys, sets your MAC address, resizes partition to fit your SD card and downloads the package lists (apt-get update).
 It will reboot one time automatically on first boot to take effect for changes.

-- Kernel 3.4.103 with broad hardware support, headers included
+- Kernel 3.4.104 with broad hardware support, headers and some firmware included

 - Ethernet adapter with DHCP and SSH server ready on default port (22) with regenerated keys @ first boot